-"Most homeowners can relate to the difficulty in finding reliable contractors to work in their home, but for senior homeowners in particular, this can be a tremendous challenge," said Debra Cohen, owner of homeowner referral agency, Aging in Place Referrals.
+"Most homeowners can relate to the difficulty in finding reliable contractors to work in their home, but for senior homeowners in particular, this can be a tremendous challenge," said Debra Cohen, founder of Homeowner Referral Network.

 Cohen said that unscrupulous contractors may prey on seniors, and many of this population's homes need safety modifications.

 "After my own experience trying to take care of my elderly parents in their home several states away, I personally realized the value a contractor referral business offers to senior homeowners who want to age in place," she said.

 This led Cohen to launch her business, which serves the needs of senior homeowners by pre-screening contractors to ensure they have the appropriate licenses and insurance.